cyberark/secretless-broker/design/simpler-configuration.md

   # http handler example
   ###

-  # the config for the http protocol has two required values:
+  # the config for the http protocol has one required value:
-  #   `authenticationStrategy` which indicates which specific http protocol implementation to use (eg `type`)
   #   `authenticateURLsMatching` which gives a regex pattern for request URIs that use Secretless for auth (eg `match`)

   aws-client:
-    protocol: http
+    connector: http
     listenOn: unix:///var/docker/docker.sock
     credentials:
       accessKeyID: